irmen/Pyro5/Readme.rst

 This may or may not become the next major Pyro version.
 It will only work on Python 3.5 or later (or perhaps 3.4 or later).
+Python 2.x is no longer supported!

+Pyro5 is an "overhauled" Pyro4: more secure, more efficent, simpler, streamlined and cleaned up.

-It is based on Pyro4 and the basic concepts are all the same, but there are a few major differences:
+It is based on the proven concepts of Pyro4 and a lot should be familiar, but there are some major differences:

-- no python 2.x compatibility anymore.
-This also means goodbye to Jython and Ironpython (until they release python 3.x versions of their implementation)
-- the API is similar but not compatible to existing code:
+- the API is similar but not compatible:
-- - Pyro5 is the new package name
+- - Pyro5 is the new package name (duh)
-- - restructuring of the sub modules, other module names
+- - restructuring of the submodules, other module names
 - - many classes and method names are the same or at least similar, but may have been shuffled around to other modules
-- - instead of the global package namespace (Pyro4) you should now use Pyro5.api where the most important things are aggregated together
+- - instead of the global package namespace you should now use Pyro5.api if you want to have one place to access the most important things
+- no Async (at this time)
+- no custom futures module anymore (use Python's own concurrent.futures instead)
+- no Hmac key anymore, will probably be replaced with a different security mechanism
+- wire protocol changed (much larger annotations possible, no more checksumming)
+- no support for unsafe serializers AT ALL (pickle, dill) and thus also no 'flame' utility anymore
+- using the @expose decorator to expose classes or methods is now required
+- now prefers ipv6 over ipv4 if your os supports it
+- autoproxy always enabled (but this feature may be removed completely though)
+- a couple of other config items have been removed to make stuff easier.

 This package is still largely untested and in development.

 You should use Pyro4 instead for now: https://github.com/irmen/Pyro4